-- 1 x the quickest way
+X the quickest way

-- 2 .
+X as fast as

-- 3 x as fast as
+X as fast as

-- 4 1

-- 5 x as many trains as
+X as many trains as

-- 6 x the most exciting journey
+X the most exciting trip

-- 7 /
+X

-- 8 x more carefully than
+X more carefully than

-- b 2 11)) 2 12)) 2 13)) Tell Sts to go to Grammar Bank 3A on p.136.
-Focus on the example sentences

-and play the audio for Sts to listen to the sentence

-rhythm.
-You could also get Sts to repeat the sentences

-to practise getting the rhythm right.
-Then go through

-the rules with the class.
+b 2 11)) 2 12)) 2 13)) Tell Sts to go to Grammar Bank 3A on page 136.
+Focus on the example sentences and play the audio for Sts to listen to the sentence rhythm.
+You could also get Sts to repeat the sentences to practice getting the rhythm right.
+Then go through the rules with the class.

-- Sts will almost certainly have been taught the basic rules regarding comparative and superlative forms of adjectives and adverbs, so this grammar focus should be mainly revision and consolidation.
-Sts may still mix up comparative and superlative forms and make mistakes with the rules for forming comparatives and superlatives. - Some typical mistakes include: - mixing up comparative and superlative forms (This is the older building in the town.) - confusing as and than (The train isn't as cheap than the bus.) - omitting the definite article (He's best player in the team.) - confusing adjectives and adverbs (You drive morequick than me.)
+- Sts will almost certainly have been taught the basic rules regarding comparative and superlative forms of adjectives and adverbs, so this grammar focus should be mainly review and consolidation.
+Sts may still mix up comparative and superlative forms and make mistakes with the rules for forming comparatives and superlatives. - Some typical mistakes include:

+- mixing up comparative and superlative forms (This is the older building in the town.)

+- confusing as and than (The train isn't as cheap than the bas.) - omitting the definite article (He's best player in the team.) - confusing adjectives and adverbs (You drive more quick than me.)